 Lana performed “Songs of Insurrection” by Frederic Rzewski for the composer at his 80th birthday celebration at Mannes School of Music in 2018 and recorded the world premiere of "…such words as it were vain to close…” for solo piano by J.K Randall on the New York label OpenSpace in 2019.

 Born to Russian/Kurdish parents in 1992, Lana began her musical studies at the age of six with Victoria and Elena Power at Musikskolan Lilla Akademien in Stockholm.
-Lana moved to the United States at the age of sixteen to pursue studies with Hung Kuan Chen and Tema Blackstone at the Walnut School for the Arts.
+She moved to the United States at the age of sixteen to pursue studies with Hung Kuan Chen and Tema Blackstone at the Walnut School for the Arts.
 She holds degrees from New England Conservatory of Music and Mannes School of Music under the tutelage of Alexander Korsantia and Ursula Oppens.
-Lana is represented by Aljosja Classical Artists in the Netherlands and is currently Artist in Residence at the Queen Elisabeth Music Chapel studying with Louis Lortie and Avedis Kouyoumdjian and pursuing her Solist Diplom at the Royal Danish Academy of Music with Jens Elvekjær.
+Lana is represented by Aljosja Classical Artists in the Netherlands and is currently Artist in Residence at the Queen Elisabeth Music Chapel studying with Louis Lortie and Avedis Kouyoumdjian while pursuing her Solist Diplom at the Royal Danish Academy of Music with Jens Elvekjær.